 Chrome Browser Has Labeled Non-SSL Sites As Insecure

-In the past five years, it has become much easier for organizations to include media-rich content on their websites, especially with costs of video productions being drastically reduced.
+In the past five years, it has become much easier for organizations to include media-rich content on their websites, especially with the costs of video productions being drastically reduced.

-In fact, if your revamp has to be somewhat limited in nature because of funding, this may be the single most important upgrade you can make to your website.
-You should also consider embedding mobile-friendly sites like YouTube on your site, to improve engagement with virtually no effort on your part.
+In fact, if your revamp has to be somewhat limited because of funding, this may be the most important upgrade you can make to your website.
+You should also consider incorporating mobile-friendly websites.
+Taia, like YouTube, on your website to improve engagement with virtually no effort on your part.

 Analyze Heat Maps